 A radionuclide scan of the bones, also called a bone scan, is often used to check the skeleton for signs that cancer has spread to the bones from a primary (original) site located somewhere else in the body, such as the breast or prostate.
 Bone scans also can check for forms of cancer that begin in the bones themselves, as well as for noncancerous problems, including infections of the bones or joints and bone fractures that may be hidden or not easily diagnosed.

 Since the levels of radiation used in a radionuclide scan can affect an unborn child, tell your doctor if you are pregnant or if there is a possibility that you might be pregnant.
-One of the radioactive chemicals used is iodine.
-If you have an allergy to iodine, you should tell your doctor.

 Before some types of radionuclide scans, you may be asked to drink several glasses of water to help flush the tracer from your body.
 You may also be asked to empty your bladder before scanning begins.